 As an Amazon Associate I earn from qualifying purchases.

-I mentioned our trip to friends and family most recommended Benadryl.
-I know this is just a joke and most of you can agree that traveling with toddlers can be a bear.
-However, Luke would say roar like a dinosaur, but there has to be away and I was determined to do it, without Benadryl.
+I mentioned our trip to friends and family, and most recommended Benadryl.
+I know this is just a joke, and most of you can agree that traveling with toddlers can be a bear.
+However, Luke would say roar like a dinosaur, but there has to be away, and I was determined to do it without Benadryl.

 My recommendations for entertaining toddlers on long car rides: